sharetribe/flex-sdk-js/docs/your-own-types.md

 });
 ```

-**Caveat:** Only body paramters are converted by type handlers.
-An
+**Caveat:** Only body parameters are converted.
+An error *Don't know
-error *Don't know how to serialize query parameter* will be thrown
+how to serialize query parameter* will be thrown if query parameters
-if query parameters contain your own types.
+contain your own types.